 The Seal

 Temple University’s seal is intended for awards, diplomas, and official documents.
-Unlike the logo, it contains an image of an ancient building related to TU’s historical heritage.
+Unlike the logo, it features an image of an ancient building associated with TU’s historical heritage.
 A high gable roof with protrusions, numerous columns, and a base with three long steps give the structure a solemn appearance.
-At the bottom is a laurel wreath – a symbol of triumph, perfection, and victory.
+At the bottom is a laurel wreath, a symbol of triumph, perfection, and victory.
 Graphic elements are placed in a circle with the inscriptions “INCORPORATED MAY 12, 1888” and “PERSEVERANTIA VINCIT.”
-1988 was the year when the educational institution received its official name, Temple College of Philadelphia.
+In 1988, the educational institution was officially named Temple College of Philadelphia.

-The university traditionally uses a logo with the letter “T” and a seal with a building image, which speaks of its conservative attitude towards graphic symbols.
+The university traditionally uses a logo featuring the letter “T” and a seal depicting a building, which reflects its conservative attitude towards graphic symbols.
 This is because any changes in the identity of a university with a century-and-a-half history should be minimal.
-Even the “T,” created in 1983, appeared because it represents free communication between participants in the educational process.
+Even the “T,” created in 1983, was included because it represents free communication among participants in the educational process.

 Font and Colors